 Buyers are usually protected from any restocking or return shipping fees.
 Sellers will have to go through FedEx, UPS or Walmart’s Returns Shipping Service (RSS), which offers lower shipping rates, to handle marketplace returns.
 Refunds will be issued once packages get scanned by the shipping carrier or Walmart stores.

 As far as cancellations go, every cancellation is final regardless of who initiates.
 All shipments must be halted.

 Pro Tip: You can request an exception to Walmart’s standard return policy for cases like freight shipments, Hazmat items or other reasons as described here.
 For these exceptions, sellers can apply extra fees up to 20% of the item price for items not in original or sellable condition.

 Advertising on Walmart

-Walmart’s pay-per-click Sponsored Products can be used on products that already win the buy box.
-They’re instrumental in increasing your visibility and gaining your first reviews, especially as they’re relatively underused.
+Walmart’s pay-per-click Sponsored Products can be used on products that already win the buy box (note: these are different from Walmart Promotions).
+Ads areinstrumental in increasing your visibility and gaining your first reviews, especially as they’re relatively underused.
 While Amazon is saturated with advertisers, only 1.6% of all Walmart sellers advertise on the platform, according to Teikametrics.

 That being said, Walmart ads work off a first-price auction model.
 This means you pay whatever amount you bid when you won the auction—even if it’s 10x more than the next highest bidder.